Adoptions and Admissions

 Why adopt from a shelter?

 Every year, hundreds of animals are turned into shelters either as strays or unwanted pets.
 This makes a shelter the perfect place to look for a companion.
-The Bucks County SPCA receives all kinds of purebred and mixed breeds, dogs and cats, as well as rabbits, hamsters, and the occasional bird or reptile.
+The Bucks County SPCA receives all kinds of animals, purebred and mixed breeds, dogs and cats, as well as rabbits, hamsters, birds, reptiles and even the occasional goat, pig or horse.
 Each animal that comes into our shelter is evaluated for health and temperament.
-By working with each animal to better understand its personality and history, we can better help our patrons make an informed choice as to what type/breed of animal best suits their lifestyle.
+By working with each animal to better understand his or her personality and history, we can help you find your next best friend.

 - A basic health exam and age-appropriate vaccines (including Rabies for dogs and cats)